hazrulakmal/Educational-projects/README.md

 # Educational projects

-Welcome to my side project repository!
-Here is where I keep a collection of my side projects that I create for educational and learning purposes.
+Welcome to my side project repository, a place where I keep the collection of some of my side projects that I create for educational and learning purposes outside classes.

-**Work in Progress** expect rough edges!
+This repo is **Work in Progress** so expect rough edges!

 ## [market-basket-analysis](https://github.com/hazrulakmal/Educational-side-projects/tree/main/side-project/market-basket-analysis) **(Group)**
 *LSESU Data Science Society*